-While the simple comparison made above is clearly imperfect, it nevertheless suggests that the correction I propose substantially improves estimates when working with jittered survey data.
+The above results suggest that the correction that I propose substantially improves estimates when working with jittered survey data.
 This is likely particularly relevant in settings with scattered treatment or coverage areas as well as when studying phenomena that are relatively local when compared to the distance across which the jittering is performed.
 Overall, it suggests that my approach opens the path for study designs rendered infeasible using current approaches to correct for the jittering.
 It more generally allows researchers to obtain consistent estimate in light of jittered survey data.